Tajine Morocco: The Story of a Nation Told in a Single Pot

 Follow the Locals

 The best indicator of an authentic kitchen is a room full of Moroccan diners.
-Venture into the medina’s side alleys and look for places with no English menus on the door.
+Venture into the medina’s side alleys and look for places with no English menus on the door — just the smell of charcoal and slow-cooked onions drifting into the lane.

 Seek Out Riads

-A traditional riad that takes its kitchen seriously will often serve the most nuanced, home-style tajines — cooked by someone who grew up eating them, not reading about them.
+A traditional riad that takes its kitchen seriously will often serve the most nuanced, home-style tajines — cooked by someone who grew up eating them, not reading about them in a culinary school textbook.

 Take a Cooking Class

-A tajine class — ideally one that begins in a souq — connects you with the ingredients, the techniques, and the people behind the dish in a way no restaurant can replicate.
+A tajine class — ideally one that begins with a souq tour for fresh ingredients — connects you with the techniques and people behind the dish in a way no restaurant table ever can.

 Look for Seasonality

 A restaurant with a short, rotating menu is a better bet than one offering the same five tajines year-round.
-Authentic Moroccan cooking is inseparable from the seasons.
+Authentic Moroccan cooking tracks the seasons: spring artichokes, summer tomatoes, winter root vegetables.

 An Invitation to the Moroccan Table